symfony/symfony-docs/components/dependency_injection/tags.rst

     }

 As you can see, when ``addTransport`` is called, it takes not only a ``Swift_Transport`` object, but also a string alias for that transport.
-So, how can we allow each tagged transport service to also supply an alias?
+So, how can you allow each tagged transport service to also supply an alias?

 To answer this, change the service declaration: